With Christmas fast approaching, are you ready to splash the cash? Check out our tips for sustainable spending.

-At 25 years old, Sian Dennis, senior marketing and communications assistant at Newbury Building Society took her first step onto the property ladder by purchasing an apartment through Shared Ownership.
+At 25 years old, Sian Dennis, a senior marketing and communications executive, took her first step onto the property ladder by purchasing an apartment through Shared Ownership.
 She tells us why the part-rent-part-buy government scheme gave her the freedom and flexibility she needed to fly the nest.

 What type of property do you now own?

 I own 25% of a one-bedroom apartment based in the centre of Newbury.

 As a single person looking to buy I couldn’t afford to purchase on the open market.
 I didn’t have the funds for a standard 10% deposit, nor enough of an income to pay the monthly mortgage repayments.
 I didn’t want to leave Newbury, so I looked into government schemes designed to help first-time buyers and Shared Ownership was the best fit for me.

 With Shared Ownership, I could purchase a newly built home with a small deposit – it stripped away the burden of having to save 10% which seemed like an impossible and daunting task.
 With the option to pay as little as 5%, the scheme doubled my chance of being able to afford a brand new property in one of Newbury’s most desirable locations.

 What is the best thing about Shared Ownership?